Cost of Attendance

 Students who need to borrow more than the unsubsidized loan may also borrow Federal Direct Graduate PLUS Loans.
 The annual maximum is based on Cost of Attendance less other financial aid.
 Interest accrues during enrollment and deferment periods and must be repaid by the student borrower.
 While in school, students may choose to make payments on the interest or defer all payments.
 Unlike Federal Direct Unsubsidized Loans, the Graduate PLUS loan requires a credit check.
 Federal Direct Graduate PLUS Loans first disbursed from July 1, 2019 to June 30, 2020 have a fixed interest rate of 7.08%.
+Federal Direct Graduate PLUS Loans first disbursed from July 1, 2020 to June 30, 2021 will have a fixed interest rate of 5.3%.
 A loan origination fee is also charged; origination fee schedule.
 There is a six-month grace period after graduation before repayment begins.
 Federal Direct Graduate PLUS Loans do not count toward the aggregate loan limit.

 Private Alternative Loans

 Students can choose to borrow a private loan in place of or in addition to a federal student loan.
 Private loans are typically made by banks or credit unions.
 Each lender offers its own terms and conditions, and the interest rate is based on the borrower's credit history.
 Please be sure to understand the rates, terms, and conditions of a loan before borrowing.
 A list of lenders to get you started on your private loan search can be found at FastChoice.
 Students may use any lender they wish, regardless whether it is on the list.